-The Multicultural Heritage Centre has been preserving and promoting the history of Stony Plain for over 40 years.
-The Centre boasts a living museum which reflects local history, Western Canadian pioneer life and an art gallery promoting local artists as well as artists from all over Alberta and Canada.
+The Multicultural Heritage Centre has been preserving and promoting the history and culture of Stony Plain and surrounding area for over 40 years.
+The Centre boasts a living museum which reflects local the agricultural history of Stony Plain, Western Canadian pioneer life and a public art gallery promoting local artists as well as artists from all over Alberta and Canada.

 Alongside the Old Red Brick School House stands the Oppertshauser House, built in 1910.
-It is currently being transformed into a museum that will open to the public in summer 2018.
+It is currently being transformed into a museum and can be made available for touring by appointment.

-The Centre offers many programs and events throughout the year.
+The Centre offers many programs, services, and events throughout the year.
 If you would like to find out more or be kept informed follow us on Instagram, Twitter, and Like us on Facebook or sign up for our email newsletter below.

-We seek to engage local residents, businesses, governments, community organizations and visitors as we record, promote and celebrate the agricultural heritage, regional cultural roots and historic values of the Town of Stony Plain, the City of Spruce Grove and Parkland County.
+We seek to engage local residents, businesses, governments, community organizations and visitors as we record, promote and celebrate local culture.

 Subscribe to our mailing list